iKenndac/new-blog/content/posts/2024-02-09-swift-on-windows-with-swifttoclr.md

 Luckily, `Clang`'s _compiled_ output is [(at least somewhat) ABI-compatible](https://clang.llvm.org/docs/MSVCCompatibility.html) with `MSVC`, so although `MSVC` can't compile the Swift C++ interop header, it _can_ link against the compiled output.

-This, thankfully, opens a route through — we can make an **additional** wrapper layer, compiled with `Clang`, that wraps the generated Swift/C++ APIs in, er… I guess… "vanilla" C++ that `MSVC` can deal with.
+This, thankfully, opens a route through — we can make an **additional** wrapper layer, compiled with `Clang`, that wraps the generated Swift/C++ APIs in, er… I guess… "normal?"
+C++ that `MSVC` can deal with.
 The end-to-end chain would then be:

 <img class="no-border" width="600" src="/pictures/swift-on-windows/layer-chain.png" />
 {:.center}